 Tables, images, and graphs

-All images, tables, and graphs should not exceed the print size of a page (max 12,5 x 19,5 inch).
-They should be numbered and identified by Arabic numerals.
-Ensure that each table, graph, image is mentioned in the text in numerical order (Fig. 1, Fig. 2), followed by a brief description.
+All images, tables, and graphs shall not exceed the print size of a page (max 12,5 x 19,5 inch).
+They shall be numbered and identified by Arabic numerals.
+Please, ensure that each table, graph, image is mentioned in the text in numerical order (Fig. 1, Fig. 2), followed by a brief description.

-PLEASE NOTE THAT all figures will be published under a Creative Commons CC-BY license, thus permission must be obtained for use of copyrighted material from other sources (including re-published/adapted/modified/partial figures and images from the internet).
-It is the responsibility of the authors to acquire licenses, follow any citation instructions requested by third-party rights holders, and cover any supplementary charges.
+PLEASE NOTE THAT all figures will be published under a Creative Commons CC-BY license.
+Thus, permission shall be obtained for use of copyrighted material from other sources (including re-published/adapted/modified/partial figures and images from the internet).
+It is the Author’s responsibility to acquire licenses, follow any citation instructions requested by third-party rights holders, and cover any supplementary charges.